Moutoussamy/PeriProt/README.md

 2) distance between the protein center of mass and the phosphate plane center of mass
 3) Custom distance between two atoms (one in the prot. and one on the memb.)

-usage: python PeriProt.py -top mydata.psf -traj mydata.dcd -pdb mydata.pdb -dist -out example
+usage: python PeriProt.py -top mydata.psf -traj mydata.dcd -dist -out example

 The output files:
  - a csv file ("example__prot_memb_distance.csv") contating the prot./memb. distance.